pixelstudio-id/pixel-wp-theme/README.md

 **MANUAL**

 1. Copy this repo to your WordPress theme directory.
-1. Download [Edje WP Library](https://github.com/hrsetyono/edje-wp-library) plugin and put it into your Plugin directory.
+1. Download [Pixel WP Library](https://github.com/pixelstudio-id/pixel-wp-library) plugin and put it into your Plugin directory.

 **WITH COMPOSER**

-> Available in Packagist under the name `pixelstudio/edje-wp-theme`.
+> Available in Packagist under the name `pixelstudio/pixel-wp-theme`.

 This is our workflow for starting a new project: